-Project Syndicate has always rubbed me the wrong way, though I do drink heavily from its run-of-the-mill liberalism.
-In its own way, this megaphone for (to borrow a Krugmanism) Very Serious People is rather helpful.
-One can do much worse for mainstream Think Pieces on global issues.
+Project Syndicate has always rubbed me the wrong way, though I admittedly drink heavily from its run-of-the-mill liberalism.
+In its way, this megaphone for (to borrow a Krugmanism) Very Serious People is rather edifying: It’s a one-stop-shop repository of the Davos crowd’s enunciations.

-Nevertheless, its articles occasionally throw up truly eye-rolling experiences, even for a battle-hardened consumer of modern media.
+Sometimes the silliness is too much, even for a battle-hardened consumer of modern media.
 Take this morning’s column by Pavlos Eleftheriadis, an Oxford law professor, entitled, ‘The Dark Side of Syriza.’
-I took exception to Eleftheriadis’ blatant partisanship on Twitter, as is my wont:
+I took exception to Eleftheriadis’ blatant partisanship on Twitter:

 In fairness to him, the good professor’s partisanship is to be expected from a member of the national executive of To Potami, a marginal* centrist-liberal party in the new Greek Parliament, polling but six-tenths of a percentage point higher than the unreconstructed Leninist KKE.
 To Potami are (with a touch of exaggeration) worse than useless: They’re a throwback to a 1990s-style Third Way, Sensible Liberalism that needs to die a harrowing death.
-So in a sense, my criticism is a bit more neutered than I should have liked: Of course his is a partisan hatchet job–saying so is just banally true.
+In a sense, my criticism is a bit more neutered than I should have liked: Of course this is a hatchet job–saying so is just banally true.
 Nevetherless, Professor Pangloss took a bit of exception to my faint criticism:

-Funny, this.
-It seems to escape the professor’s attention that partisanship can go hand in hand with citation.
-I would expect nothing less of a man of his profession.
-But throwing in a few quotes by one’s political enemies is hardly convincing evidence on its own of fair representation or interpretation.
+Partisanship can of course go hand in hand with selective citation.
+In fact, I would expect nothing less of a man with his CV.
+Throwing in a few quotes by one’s political enemies is hardly convincing evidence of fair representation or interpretation.
 Professor Eleftheriadis is a politician of sorts (and a lawyer!) after all–selective memory, tendentiousness and a heavy dose of ideologically-inflected, agenda-setting rhetoric are all par for the course.